SoyabulIslamLincoln/fashion-MNIST-1/README.md

 ```
 60000
 ```
-There are 10,000 images in the test set, each is 28x28 pixels
+There are 10,000 images in the test set, each is 28x28 pixels:
 ```python
 test_images.shape
 ```
 ```
 (10000, 28, 28)
 ```
-Finally, there are 10,000 labels in the test set
+And finally, there are 10,000 labels in the test set:
 ```python
 len(test_labels)
 ```